astropy/astropy-APEs/APE12.rst

 This APE proposes migrating the `package-template
 <https://github.com/astropy/package-template/>`_ to use the `Cookiecutter
-<http://cookiecutter.readthedocs.io/>`_ project to provide templating facilities
+<http://cookiecutter.readthedocs.io/>`_ project to provide templating.
+This
-to the package template to ease use of the package template and to make it easy for other projects to customise the template for their users.
+would enable users to be able to customise the package template for their package from the command line, in a much simpler manner than the current manual process.
+As well as this, having a templating system makes it easier for other projects to change the branding or default settings of the package template.

 This APE proposes major changes to the current layout of the package-template repository, potentially breaking existing user workflows, hence the APE.